Support of extremal doubly stochastic arrays: Support structure for extremal arrays

 \subsection{An application to extremal $n \times (n+1)$ arrays}

 We can now use \thmref{thmF1.1} in order to construct a one-to-one correspondence between the extremal $n \times (n+1)$ doubly stochastic arrays and the \emph{trees on $n+1$ labeled vertices having their edges also labeled}.
-This allows us to find the exact total number of extremal arrays in $\S_{n,n+1}$ (\thmref{thmE12.1}), and also to determine the number of equivalence classes of these extremal arrays.
+This allows us to find the exact total number of extremal arrays in $\S_{n,n+1}$ (\thmref{thmE12.1}), as well as to determine the number of equivalence classes of these extremal arrays.

-We begin by introducing the type of trees that will be of interest to us:
+We begin by introducing the type of trees that will be used next.

 \begin{definition} Let $T$ be a tree (that is, a graph which is both connected and contains no cycles) on $n+1$ vertices.
 We say that $T \in \TT_n$ if the vertices of $T$ are labeled as $v_1,\dots,v_{n+1}$, and the edges of $T$ are also labeled (in some order) as $e_1,\dots,e_n$. \end{definition}